-Lemongrass is found cultivated in East and Central Nepal within the altitude of 200m-1100m.
-It is a perennial aromatic herb reaching up to l.Sm in height.
-It has extensive and well developed root system and new plant arises from the robust roots.
+Lemongrass is cultivated in East and Central Nepal at the altitude of 200m-1100m.
+It is a perennial aromatic herb reaching up to 1.5m in height.
+It has an extensive and well-developed root system and new plant arises from the robust roots.
 Leaves are linear and lanceolate.
-Flowering occurs in October and fruits on January-March.
-Propagation by roots,seeds and slips.
+Flowering occurs in October and fruits in January-March.
+Propagation by roots, seeds, and slips.

 Lemongrass oil is extracted by the steam distillation of the fresh or partly dried leaves of Cymbopogon flexuosus.